ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/rendering-api/index.md

 The example below demonstrates the following:

 - **Get Displayed Row 0:** Returns back the first row in the grid.
-This is not impacted by what page you are one, eg if you navigate to the second page, this method will still return the first row on the first page.
+This is not impacted by what page you are on, eg if you navigate to the second page, this method will still return the first row on the first page.
 If you sort, the first row will be changed.

 - **Get Displayed Row Count:** Returns back the total number of rows across all pages.
 If you filter, this number will change accordingly.